thecdil/crabtree_source/pages/archives/locations.md

 ---
 title: Locations
 layout: cloud
-permalink: /locations.html
+permalink: /archives/locations.html
 # Default locations page is configured in "_data/theme.yml"
 # leave cloud-fields as "site.data.theme.locations-fields"
 cloud-fields: site.data.theme.locations-fields
 ---

-## Browse Locations
+## Browse Archives Locations

 Use this word cloud visualization to browse locations.
 Word size is determined by frequency and all words link to a corresponding collection search.